US, Israel pound Iran as Trump signals willingness to talk to new leadership after Khamenei's death

 DUBAI, United Arab Emirates (AP) — The U.S. and Israel pounded targets across Iran on Sunday, dropping massive bombs on the country's ballistic missile sites and wiping out warships as part of an intensifying military campaign following the killing of Supreme Leader Ayatollah Ali Khamenei.

 Blasts rattled windows across the country and sent plumes of smoke high into the sky above Tehran.
-More than 200 people have been killed since the start of the strikes that killed Khamenei and other senior leaders, Iranian leaders have said.
+More than 200 people have been killed since the start of the strikes, according to Iranian leaders.

+As the bombardment went on, the conflict threatened to widen beyond the U.S., Israel and Iran.
+The Lebanese militant group Hezbollah claimed strikes on Israel, which fired back, and Gulf states warned that they could retaliate against Iran after strikes that hit key sites and killed at least five civilians.
+Meanwhile, European powers offered to help American forces in their effort to stop Iran from attacking other countries.

-Iran vowed revenge, firing missiles at Israel and Gulf Arab states in a counteroffensive that the U.S. military said resulted in the deaths of three service members — the first known American casualties from the conflict.
-Israeli rescue services said strikes had hit several locations, including Jerusalem and a synagogue in the central town of Beit Shemesh, where nine people were killed and 28 wounded, bringing the overall death toll in the country to 11.
-Eleven people were still missing after the strike, police said.
+Iran vowed revenge, firing missiles at Israel and Arab states in a counteroffensive that killed three U.S. service members — the first known American casualties from the conflict.
+Israeli rescue services said strikes hit several locations, including Jerusalem and a synagogue in Beit Shemesh, where nine people were killed and 28 wounded, bringing the overall death toll in the country to 11.

-But the attacks on Iran showed no signs of relenting as the U.S. and Israel took aim at key military, political and intelligence targets in what appeared to be a widening war that carried the potential for a prolonged conflict that could envelop the Middle East and destabilize it.
-The strikes represented a startling show of military might for an American president who swept into office on an “America First” platform and pledged to keep out of “forever wars.”
+The attacks on Iran showed no signs of relenting as the U.S. and Israel took aim at warships and ballistic missile sites.
+It was a startling show of military might for an American president who swept into office on an “America First” platform and pledged to keep out of “forever wars."

 Trump vows vengeance for US deaths

-U.S. President Donald Trump said in a video posted to social media that the U.S. would “avenge” the deaths of the service members and that “there will likely be more” killed before the conflict ends.
+The three who were killed were Army soldiers deployed to Kuwait as part of a supplies and logistics unit, according to a person familiar with the situation who was not authorized to comment publicly and spoke on condition of anonymity.

-Israel, which had pledged “nonstop” strikes, said it was increasing its attacks, with 100 fighter jets simultaneously striking targets in Tehran, Brig.
-Gen. Effie Defrin told reporters at a briefing.
-The targets included buildings belonging to Iran’s air force, its missile command and its internal security force, which violently quashed anti-government protests in January.
+Israel announced several waves of fighter jet attacks targeting Tehran, including buildings belonging to Iran’s air force, its missile command and its internal security force, which violently quashed anti-government protests in January.

-The U.S. military, meanwhile, said B-2 stealth bombers struck Iran’s ballistic missile facilities with 2,000-pound bombs.
+The U.S. military said B-2 stealth bombers struck Iran’s ballistic missile facilities with 2,000-pound bombs.
 Trump said on social media that nine Iranian warships had been sunk and that the Iranian navy’s headquarters had been “largely destroyed.”

-Europe has mostly stayed out of the war and pressed for diplomacy, but in an indication that the conflict could draw in other nations, Britain, France and Germany said Sunday they were ready to work with the U.S. to help stop Iran’s attacks.
+Others have mostly stayed out of the war and pressed for diplomacy.
+But in an indication that the conflict could draw in other nations, Britain, France and Germany said Sunday they were ready to work with the U.S. to help stop Iran’s attacks, and a group of Gulf Arab countries said it reserved the right to respond to Iranian strikes.

-Prime Minister Keir Starmer said Britain would allow the United States to use its bases to strike Iranian missile sites.
-The U.K. maintains nearby bases on Cyprus and the Chagos Islands, a British archipelago in the Indian Ocean.

 The weekend attacks were the second time in eight months that the U.S. and Israel had combined against Iran.
 In the 12-day war last June, Israeli and American strikes greatly weakened Iran’s air defenses, military leadership and nuclear program.
 But the killing of Khamenei, who ruled Iran for more than three decades, creates a leadership vacuum, increasing the risk of regional instability.